zhliau/fika-headless-docker/README.md

 - 🚚 Automatic purging of EFT `Logs/` dir, to clear out large logfiles due to logspam
 - 🍬 Optionally use Nvidia GPU when running the client, still completely headless without a real display
 - 🧪 Tested and works on SPT 3.9.x, 3.10.0
+- 🦢 Pelican support - just follow the Pelican instructions in the installation steps.

 # 👻 Headless Client